vvscode/docs/docs/mms/xml-service/xml-service-postbacks.md

             </tr>
             <tr class="even">
                 <td>status</td>
-                <td><div class="line-block">For N101 and N501, notification status can be “Message Sent”.<br />
+                <td>For N101 and N501, notification status can be “Message Sent”.
-                    For N102 and N502, notification status can be “Message Sent/Delivered”.<br />
+                    For N102 and N502, notification status can be “Message Sent/Delivered”.
-                    For E101 and E501, notification status can be “Message Failed”.<br />
+                    For E101 and E501, notification status can be “Message Failed”.
-                    For E102 and E502, notification status can be “Message,Sent/Expired”, “Message Sent/Rejected”, “Message Sent/Failed” or,“Message Sent/Not Supported”.</div></td>
+                    For E102 and E502, notification status can be “Message,Sent/Expired”, “Message Sent/Rejected”, “Message Sent/Failed” or,“Message Sent/Not Supported”.</td>
             </tr>
             <tr class="odd">
                 <td>from</td>